gurudeepsubramanian-alt/RISC-V-core-implementation/README.md

 ---

 ## 🌟 Acknowledgments
 This project was completed with support and guidance from:

-*Dr. P. Ranga Babu — Course Instructor and Project Guide, Department of ECE, IIITDM Kurnool *IIITDM Kurnool — For providing computational resources and infrastructure *Cadence Design Systems — For access to industry-standard EDA tools *Open Source Community — For educational resources and technical documentation *Research Community — For foundational work in parallel prefix adder architectures *Special thanks to all contributors who have provided feedback and suggestions for improvement.
+- **Dr. P. Ranga Babu** — Course Instructor & Project Guide, Dept. of ECE, IIITDM Kurnool
+- **IIITDM Kurnool** — For providing computational resources and infrastructure
+- **Cadence Design Systems** — For access to industry-standard EDA tools
+- **Open-Source Community** — For educational resources and documentation
+- **Research Community** — For foundational work in processor and VLSI architectures
+- Special thanks to all contributors who provided feedback and suggestions

 ---

 ## 👨‍🎓 About the Developer

-Gurudeep<br>
+- Gurudeep
-Roll No.: 123EC0022<br>
+- Roll No.: 123EC0022
-Department: Electronics and Communication Engineering<br>
+- Electronics and Communication Engineering
-Indian Institute of Information Technology Design and Manufacturing, Kurnool<br>
+- IIITDM Kurnool